iilegacyyii/gdbw/README.md

 Every piece of gdbw is designed to be customizable, the UI, prompt, commands and all libraries the commands use are all implemented in lua (check out `/plugins`).

+> [!NOTE]
+> This project is still experimental.
+Expect frequent changes, new features, and bug fixes.

 ## Installation

 [Installation instructions can be found in our wiki](https://github.com/iilegacyyii/gdbw/wiki)